vygr/ChrysaLisp/docs/COMMS.md

 Senders can martial data for sending via a `(str ...)` or `(str (string-stream ...))` and Receivers with a `(string-stream msg)` or combined with a `(read ...)` call on a `(string-stream msg)`, the world is your Lobster have fun.

+The Lisp level `(mail-timeout net_id ns)` function can be used to send a mail message to a mailbox after a time delay !
+This message, on receipt, will contain a single 64bit value of the current time.
+This can be used for animation callback purposes or in combination with `'sys_mail :select` to provided timed mailbox read functionality.
+If the time delay given is 0 the call will remove the entry from the timer list.